afeld/personal-security/index.md

 - A politician
 - A system administrator

 …then this guide will not be enough.
-You should consult a security professional for additional actions.
+See resource like the [Surveillance Technology Oversight Project (STOP)'s Protest Surveillance toolkit](https://www.stopspying.org/protest).
+If you're a high-profile target, you should consult a security professional for additional actions.

 ## See also